SrMotion0069/modded-enetproxy/README.md

-# Growtopia enet proxy edited by silvestras#6969
+# Growtopia enet proxy edited by silvestras#6969 (NO SOURCE FOR NOW)
 Growtopia enet proxy that allows modification and viewing of packets, and creation of new ones.
 ## How to use
 * Does not need separate http server

-* Build with Release x64

 * Start proxy -> auto patch hosts -> Works as supposed